waseemuddin/simple-cicd-project01/README.md

 ```
 # ![git-ec6](img/11.JPG)

-Now, In order to get the jenkins password. you have to login or access the jenkins container
+Now, In order to get the Jenkins password. you have to login or access the Jenkins container

 ``` shell
 $ docker exec -it <container-id> bash